-When you desperately need to jumpstart project at work, there’s one tried-and-true method: a Design Sprint.
-A Design Sprint is a five-day process where you dissect a business challenge through a set of powerful activities.
-The result is a rapid prototype that has been vetted with real customers.
-We like to say that a Design Sprint helps you accomplish a month’s worth of work in a week.
+A Design Sprint is a tried-and-true method that can help you jumpstart a project at work.
+It is a five-day process where you dissect a business challenge through a set of powerful activities.
+Design Sprint activities are carefully planned and executed to lead the group to their end result: a rapid prototype that has been vetted with real customers.
+The implementation of each design sprint activity helps you accomplish a month’s worth of work in a week.

 The Design Sprint was initially developed at Google Ventures as a process for “answering critical business questions through design, prototyping, and testing ideas with customers.”
 It’s an excellent way to push through confusion and inertia to come up with new ideas and find out quickly if your customers might respond positively to them.

 Most teams and organizations probably have a challenge that would benefit from a Design Sprint.
 But, if you’re wondering if it’s a good thing to consider, here are some scenarios that point to a strong need for a Sprint: